Perhap/perhap/README.md

 A *model* is a representation of an entity within a domain.

 As an event store, Perhap can receive events, persist them, and deliver them.
-In its current form, it receives events by HTTP, persists them to a database like DynamoDB, Riak, or Cassandra, and delivers them either by HTTP or to a registered domain service.
+In its current form, it receives events by HTTP, persists them to a database like DynamoDB, Riak, or Cassandra, and delivers them to a registered domain service.

 As a DDD framework, Perhap can deliver events along with a persisted model to a domain service, which is expected to transform that model with those events, and return the transformed model along with any new events the service wants published.
 Perhap also allows clients to access those models by HTTP and subscribe to changes to a model over a web socket.